A finite totally nonnegative Grassmannian: Enumeration of nonnegative -planes

 \begin{lemma} Let $a_n = \frac{2^{n-2}(n+1)(n+2)(n+6)}{3}$ for $n \geq 0$, then the following recurrence is satisfied

 for $n \geq 4$ with initial conditions $a_0 = 1$, $a_1 = 7$, $a_2 = 32$, and $a_3 = 120$. \end{lemma} \begin{proof} The lemma can be verified by direct computation. \end{proof}

 One interpretation we will give involves the \emph{Chebyshev polynomials of the first kind} which are defined by $T_n(\cos(\theta)) = \cos(n \theta)$ for $n \geq 0$.
+These polynomials can also be defined by the recurrence $T_{n+1}(x) = 2xT_n(x) - T_{n-1}(x)$ with $T_0(x) = 1$ and $T_1(x) = x$.
 We will make use of a combinatorial formula for the coefficients of $T_n(x)$.
 To do this we need the notion of a \emph{tiling} which is a way to cover a $1 \times n$ strip with $1 \times 1$ \emph{squares} and $1 \times 2$ \emph{dominoes}.
 It is well known that the \emph{Fibonacci number} $f_{n+1}$ counts the number of such tiling of an $1 \times n$ strip where $f_{n+1} = f_n + f_{n-1}$ for $n \geq 2$ and $f_1 = f_2 = 1$.
 The \emph{weight} of any such tiling is the product of $-1$ for each domino, $x$ for a square in the leftmost position, and $2x$ for a square in any other position.
 Benjamin and Walton~\cite[Theorem 3]{Cheb} have shown that the Chebyshev polynomial $T_n(x)$ is equal to the sum of the weights of all tilings of a $1 \times n$ strip.
 Figure~\ref{fig:tile} shows all tilings of a $1 \times 4$ rectangle from which $T_4(x)$ can be calculated.
 One can obtain a particular coefficient of $T_n(x)$ if we control the number of dominoes in our tilings.

 For the statement of the next lemma, we will need notation for extracting a coefficient from any formal power series (which includes the case of polynomials).
 Given a formal power series

 we write $[x^n](f(x)) = c_n$ to denote the coefficient of $x^n$.